-What are the threshold changes?
+What are the thresholds now?

-• Yearly turnover of more than £15 million
+- Yearly turnover of more than £15 million

-• Assets in excess of £7.5 million
+- Assets in excess of £7.5 million

-• An average of 50 or more employees
+- An average of 50 or more employees

-However, it’s worth bearing in mind that some small companies will still need auditing.
+However, it’s worth bearing in mind that some small companies still need auditing.
 These include companies whose articles of association mandate an audit.
 They also include firms who have been requested to have an audit by shareholders owning at least 10% of shares.

 Certain types of business are also required to have an audit, regardless of size.
 You can find out more in our article Statutory audit: does my limited company need one?